ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

 ![Tree view in the Content Browser](img/3_1_Content_browser_Tree_view.png "Tree view in Content Browser")

-For more information about configuring the Universal Discovery Widget, see [URL management](../extending/extending_udw.md) in the developer documentation.
+For more information about configuring the Universal Discovery Widget, see [Extending Universal Discovery Widget](../extending/extending_udw.md).

 ### Field group display